 convergence layer adapter, CLA: A node component that sends and receives bundles on behalf of the BPA, utilizing the services of some ‘integrated’ protocol stack that is supported in one of the networks within which the node is functionally located.

-endpoint identifier, EID: A text string identifying the destination of a bundle (see RFC 9171, section 3.1).
+endpoint identifier, EID: A text string identifying a bundle endpoint (see RFC 9171, section 3.1).
 Each Endpoint Identifier (EID) is a Uniform Resource Identifier (URI).
 As such, each EID can be characterized as having this general structure:

 < scheme name > : < scheme-specific part, or ‘SSP’ >